Informed consent - adults

 - Other options for treating your health problem

 You should have enough information to make a decision about your treatment.
-Your health care provider should also make sure you understand the information.
-One way a health care provide can do this is to ask you to repeat the information back in your own words.
+Your provider should also make sure you understand the information.
+One way a provider may do this is by asking you to repeat the information back in your own words.

-Informed consent is not needed in an emergency when delayed treatment would be dangerous for the patient.
+Informed consent is not needed in an emergency when delayed treatment would be dangerous.

-Even when your health care provider does not ask for your written consent, you should still be told what tests or treatments are being done, and why.
+Even when your provider does not ask for your written consent, you should still be told what tests or treatments are being done and why.
 For example:

-- Men should know the reason for and pros and cons of a PSA blood test that screens for prostate cancer before they have the test.
+- Before they have the test, men should know the pros, cons, and the reasons for a PSA blood test that screens for prostate cancer.

-- Women should know the reason for and pros and cons of a Pap test, mammogram, or other test.
+- Women should know the pros, cons, and the reasons for a Pap test, a mammogram, or other tests.